What is Mastery-Based Grading?

 Can I make up Mastery Quizzes?

-In general, no. It is expected that most students will probably miss one or two classes for various reasons throughout the semester.
-If/when this happens to you, just be sure to take any missed Mastery Quizzes on future Retake days.
-However, if you miss a lot of classes due to illness or other extenuating circumstances, then please talk to me about it so we can try to make arrangments.
+In general, no. It is expected that most students will probably miss one or two classes for various reasons throughout the semester; hopefully not more than one is on a Tuesday, since we typically have two quizzes on those days.
+If/when an absence happens to you, just be sure to take any missed Mastery Quizzes on future Retake days.
+However, if you miss a lot of classes due to illness or other extenuating circumstances, then please talk to me about it so we can make arrangments.

 What should I worry about?

-You will only have about ten opportunities to retake Mastery Quizzes during the semester (plus eight more on the Final Exam).
-This means that you have enough retakes to take each Mastery Quiz twice… but that’s less than you think.
+You will only have about ten opportunities to retake Mastery Quizzes during the semester (plus a four group retakes, and eight more on the Final Exam).
+This means that you have enough retakes to take each Mastery Quiz at least twice, on average… but that’s less than you think.
 Don’t waste your retakes on easy quizzes!
 To make sure you have enough opportunities to retake the more challenging quizzes multiple times, make sure you are as prepared as possible for each Mastery Quiz the first time it is offered.

 If you fall behind on your homework and tank a bunch of first-time Mastery Quizzes, it won’t hurt you at first — but by the end of the semester you’ll be counting your retake opportunities and really needing all the space you can get.
 Those early mistakes can catch up to you at the end of the semester, so be careful and plan your time well from the start. 🙂